Yeast infections can recur or become chronic if there’s an imbalance in the bacteria in your vagina. Certain practices may help prevent them.

 These types of yeast infections are also most common in people with weakened immune systems.
-According to the Centers for Disease Control and Prevention, mouth and throat yeast infections occur in about a third of people living with HIV.
+According to the Centers for Disease Control and Prevention, mouth and throat yeast infections occur in about

 Treatment and preventive measures for yeast infections in the throat and esophagus are similar to that of oral thrush.
 Your doctor will likely prescribe an antifungal called fluconazole.

 The sooner you treat a yeast infection, the faster you can get rid of the associated discomfort.
 Call your doctor if your yeast infection seems persistent.

 Once your doctor confirms the diagnosis, it’s important to take the necessary steps to make sure you get rid of it for good.
 This will also help manage the possibility of chronic cases.
 Consider the following tips to manage chronic yeast infections:

 - Make sure you take your full course of medication, even if symptoms go away before the medicine is gone and even if you don’t think it’s working right away.

 - If you’re sexually active, ask your partner to get tested for Candida, too.
 This will help prevent the infection from spreading.

 - Change and launder your clothing and fabrics, like towels and sheets, regularly and separate from other clothing.
 Consider adding bleach, or distilled white vinegar to the wash.